Singing Teaching Courses

-The Australian College of Vocal Arts (ACVA) offers four professional Diploma courses that are designed to train, examine and accredit specialist studio singing teachers.
-These taught courses are for new and developing singing teachers, as well as those who are currently working as teachers and who are looking to up-skill.
-Graduates of the Licentiate Diploma may choose to proceed onto further studies in any of our advanced Fellowship Diploma courses.
+The Australian College of Vocal Arts (ACVA) offers three professional courses with Qualifying Awards that are designed to train, examine and accredit specialist studio singing teachers.
+These taught courses are for new and developing singing teachers, and also teachers who are currently working who are looking to up-skill.

-Specialisation areas: Musical Theatre, Contemporary, Crossover or Classical Singing Teaching
+Specialisation areas: Musical Theatre, Contemporary, Jazz, Crossover or Classical Singing Teaching

-This pre-professional level certification is perfect for those just starting out in singing teaching.
+This pre-professional certification is perfect for those wanting to start out in singing teaching.

 -